Christensen contract talks stall with Chelsea defender in two-month stand-off

 De Ligt's agent Mino Raiola has come out publicly to say he wants his client to move in the summer of 2022, when the Blues could lose two defenders.

-The Blues are also in talks with Trevoh Chalobah over a new contract, and the talks are progressing slowly but well.
+The Blues are also in talks with Trevoh Chalobah over a new contract - those are progressing well, albeit slowly.
 Chelsea will also look to renew the contract of Cesar Azpilicueta over the coming months, with the Blues captain saying in a press conference last month that it will get resolved.